 Signs versus symptoms.
-Signs are actual pests or parts of pests, including mycelium, spores, bacterial streaming and nematodes.
-Symptoms are the plant's response to the pest and include wilt, leaf necrosis (death), chlorosis (yellowing or bronzing), galls, deformations and dieback.
-People often see symptoms before signs.
+Signs are actual pests, including mycelium, spores, bacterial streaming and nematodes.
+Symptoms are the plant's response to the pathogen and include wilt, leaf necrosis, chlorosis, galls, deformations and dieback.
+Symptoms indicate the presence of disease; signs allow identification of the pathogen.

 Fungal diseases.
 Most plant diseases in Nevada are caused by fungi.
 Signs to look for are visible spores and mycelium.
 Generally, these are internal and hard to see.
-Symptoms are variable and may include necrosis, wilt, leaf chlorosis, dieback, gall and deformation.
-Three main categories of fungal disease are common in Nevada:
+Symptoms are variable and may include necrosis, wilt, leaf chlorosis, dieback, galls and deformation.
+Three main categories are common in Nevada:

-Phytophthora: This is a water mold with over 60 species that can infect many different plant species.
+Phytophthora: Not a true fungus, it is an oomycete or water mold.
+There are over 60 species that can infect many different plant species.
 It most often causes root, crown and fruit rots; damping-off of seedlings; leaf, twig and fruit blights; and dieback.
 It affects vegetables, ornamentals, fruit trees, forest trees, shrubs and succulents.
 Spores can travel in water and wet soil, and are long-lived in soil or plant debris.
 Cultural controls are important to prevent and control this disease.
 Reduce standing water and soil moisture.
 Increase soil drainage, and decrease soil compaction.
 Stop the spread by limiting soil and plant debris movement.
 Properly dispose of plant debris.
 Sanitize equipment, and use sterilized soil/growing media.

 Fusarium: This includes many species and many varieties within species.
 Most often, this fungus causes root/crown rot, wilt, dieback, chlorosis and blight.
 It can cause one-sided wilt/chlorosis in plants.
 It is long-lived and widespread in soils, both natural and manmade; it can be a nursery, landscape, forest and agricultural pest.
 Control is similar to Phytophthora.
 Fusarium-resistant cultivars are available.

 Powdery mildew: Many different fungal species cause powdery mildew.
 Genera include Erysiphe, Sphaerotheca and Leveillula.
-Signs are easily seen and include groups of spores and mycelia.
-Symptoms include leaf yellowing, bronzing, tissue death, and reduced growth or production.
+Signs are easily seen and include spores and mycelia.
+Symptoms include leaf chlorosis, spots, necrosis and reduced growth or production.
 Powdery mildew control must include cultural practices: Reduce standing water/humidity, site plant in a sunny area, increase air circulation and avoid excess fertilizer.
 Chemical controls include fungicides, sulfur products and horticultural oils.